Corvusoft/restq/documentation/API.md

 Replaces the default message size limit (1024 bytes) given to a freshly created queue; see also [get_default_queue_message_size_limit](#get_default_queue_message_size_limit).

-When creating a new message on a queue this vaule is consulted and if breached clients will receive 413 (Request Entity Too Large) error response.
-The default value can be overriden on an individual queue basis using the [network API](NETWORK-API.md).
+When creating a new message on a queue this value is consulted and if breached clients will receive 413 (Request Entity Too Large) error response.
+The default value can be overridden on an individual queue-by-queue basis using the [network API](NETWORK-API.md).

 ##### Parameters